keenanromain/pwned_password/README.md

 # pwned_password

-Run this script to see if a given password had been exposed in a data breach.<br />
+Run this script to see if a given password has been compromised in a data breach.<br />
-To check if an email account has been compromised, you can go to: https://haveibeenpwned.com/
+To check if an email account is at risk, you can go to: https://haveibeenpwned.com/

 For more on passwords: